datawire/ambassador-docs/docs/emissary/pre-release/topics/running/scaling.md

 [AMBASSADOR_DRAIN_TIME](#ambassador_drain_time) for more details on how to tune this behavior.

-$productName$'s exact memory usage depends on (among other things) how many `Host` and `Mapping` resources are defined in your cluster.
+$productName$'s exact memory usage depends on (among other things) how many `AmbassadorHost` and `AmbassadorMapping` resources are defined in your cluster.
 If this number has grown over time, you may need to increase the memory limit defined in your deployment.

 ## Liveness probes